jayphelps/core-decorators/README.md

 ```

 # Future Compatibility
 Since most people can't keep up to date with specs, it's important to note that the spec is in-flux and subject to breaking changes.
-In fact, the [biggest change is coming shortly](https://github.com/wycats/javascript-decorators/pull/36) but I am active in the appropriate communities and will be keeping this project up to date as things progress.
-For the most part, these changes will usually be transparent to consumers of this project--that said, core-decorators has not yet reached 1.0 and may in fact introduce breaking changes.
+For the most part, these changes will _probably_ be transparent to consumers of this project--that said, core-decorators has not yet reached 1.0 and may in fact introduce breaking changes.
 If you'd prefer not to receive these changes, be sure to lock your dependency to [PATCH](http://semver.org/).
 You can track the progress of core-decorators@1.0.0 in the [The Road to 1.0](https://github.com/jayphelps/core-decorators.js/issues/15) ticket.

 # Decorator Order Sometimes Matters
 When using multiple decorators on a class, method, or property the order of the decorators sometimes matters.
 This is a neccesary caveat of decorators because otherwise certain cool features wouldn't be possible.
 The most common example of this is using `@autobind` and any [Higher-Order Component (HOC)](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) decorator, e.g. Redux's `@connect`.
 You must `@autobind` your class first before applying the `@connect` HOC.